joaomcoliveira/netbox-lab/README.md

 ## Testing

-This project was tested on virtual appliances Cisco IOSv, ASAv, Arista vEOS and ArubaOS CX Virtual, although NAPALM's get_facts method should work as well for Junos, IOS-XR and NX-OS.
+This project was tested on virtual appliances Cisco IOSv, ASAv, Arista vEOS and ArubaOS CX Virtual.

 A `Makefile` is used for the following targets: